Scholarships and Awards

 Virginia Tech Grants:

 The Division of Student Affairs administers a number of scholarships to currently enrolled undergraduate students who demonstrate outstanding leadership.
 These scholarship awards typically range from $1,000 to $4,000.
-The application deadline for the 2019-2020 academic year is January 22, 2019.
 A committee of Virginia Tech alumni will select the recipients of each scholarship.

 Robert C. and Emily S. Jones Family Scholarship (Preference will be given to a student in the College of Liberal Arts and Human Sciences)